 Hundreds of purple crocus flowers were making their first appearance when I visited the Münster Botanical Gardens on a chilly March morning.
 This sign of Springtime lightens hearts in Germany.
 The sweet blooms signal an end to the grey winter blahs.
 But these are only half of the story of crocuses in Germany.
-Although there are a few different crocus varieties that bloom in the Fall, the most important might be the Saffron Crocus.
+Although a few different crocus varieties bloom in the Fall, the most important might be the Saffron Crocus.
 These delicate purple flowers produce the world’s most expensive spice.
 These two beautiful different species of crocus open and close the flower gardening season.

 Springtime Crocuses in Germany